QuincyChengAtWork/katacoda-scenarios/conjur-nginx-proxy/setup.md

 [NGINX](https://www.nginx.com/) is a high performance free open source web server.
 This tutorial will show you how to use Docker to install Conjur and NGINX and configure them to use TLS.

 ### Prerequisites

+*Please note that the steps and scripts below are optimized for this course.
+For orignal procedure, please refer to [Tutorial - NGINX Proxy](https://www.conjur.org/tutorials/nginx.html) at [www.conjur.org](https://www.conjur.org)

 This tutorial requires Docker and a terminal application.
 Prepare by following the prerequisite instructions found on [Install Conjur](https://www.conjur.org/get-started/install-conjur.html#prerequisites).

 Additionally, you will need the tutorial files from the Conjur source code repository.
 Here’s how you get them: